ceres-c/bulldozer/README.md

 npm install
 ./bulldozer.js -s collinas/collina_orig.js
 ```
 The process will take some time (especially cyclic regions identification), and the result file will appear alongside the input with `_unflattened` appended.
+The resulting file can be used as a drop-in replacement for the original `collina.js` with chrome overrides.

 ### Debug mode
 Passing the parameter `-d` debug mode is enabled.
 Beware, it is REALLY chatty